AI-vidence/antakia/README.md

 ### :whale: Installation with docker

+[!
+IMPORTANT]
-Be sure to have a Docker engine running on your computer.
+Be sure to have a Docker engine running on your computer (ie. launch Docker Desktop)

 ```
 docker build -t antakia .
 docker run -p 8888:8888 antakia
 ```

+Then click on the http://127.0.0.1:8888/lab?token=WHATEVER_YOUR_TOKEN_IS URL

+[!NOTE]
+If you stop `jupyterlab` you can relaunch it with `docker run -p 8888:8888 antakia`

 <!-- Usage -->